AlanLuu/lox-go/README.md

 OPTIONS:
 	-c <code>
-		Execute Lox code from command line argument --disable-loxcode, -dl
+		Execute Lox code from command line argument
+    -i
+        Drop into REPL mode after running a Lox file --disable-loxcode, -dl
 		Disable execution of all Lox files that are bundled inside this interpreter executable --unsafe